The New School offers some of the country’s most respected graduate programs in areas such as:

 The New School for Social Research

 The New School for Social Research provides an education grounded in history and informed by a legacy of critical thought and civic engagement.
 The school’s dedication to academic freedom and intellectual inquiry reaches back to the creation of the University in Exile in 1933 for scholars persecuted in Nazi Europe.
 The interdisciplinary education offered by The New School for Social Research today explores and promotes global peace and justice as more than theoretical ideals.
-The New School for Social Research offers the following areas of study: Anthropology MA/PhD, Economics MA/MS/PhD, Global Political Economy and Finance MA, Philosophy MA/PhD, Politics MA/PhD, Psychology MA, Sociology MA/MPhil/ PhD, Historical Studies MA/PhD, Liberal Studies MA, Creative Publishing and Critical Journalism MA, and Gender and Sexuality Studies Graduate Certificate.
+The New School for Social Research offers the following areas of study: Anthropology MA/PhD, Creative Publishing and Critical Journalism MA, Economics MA/MS/PhD, Gender and Sexuality Studies Graduate Certificate, Global Political Economy and Finance MA, Historical Studies MA/PhD, Liberal Studies MA, Philosophy MA/PhD, Politics MA/PhD, Psychology MA, and Sociology MA/MPhil/PhD.

 Schools of Public Engagement

-The Schools of Public Engagement (Milano School, School of Media Studies, Creative Writing, and TESOL) create and nurture a learning community marked by interdisciplinary engagement with real-world issues and the integration of professional, civic, and liberal learning to make a difference in the world.
+The Schools of Public Engagement (Milano School of Policy, Management, and Environment; Julien J. Studley Graduate Programs in International Affairs; School of Media Studies; Creative Writing; and TESOL) create and nurture a learning community marked by interdisciplinary engagement with real-world issues and the integration of professional, civic, and liberal learning to make a difference in the world.
 In order to realize this commitment, The New School provides an educational experience that is integrative, boundary crossing, and collaborative, connecting theory to real-world practice and training students to address civic life, create new forms of culture, and respond to contemporary challenges in their communities and throughout the world.
-Areas of graduate study include Creative Writing MFA, Documentary Media Studies Graduate Certificate, Environmental Policy and Sustainability Management MS, International Affairs MA/MS, Media Studies MA, Media Management MS/Graduate Certificate, Nonprofit Management MS, Organization Development Graduate Certificate, Organizational Change Management MS, Public and Urban Policy PhD, Urban Policy Analysis and Management MS, and Teaching English to Speakers of Other Languages (TESOL) MA.
+Areas of graduate study include Creative Writing MFA, Documentary Media Studies Graduate Certificate, Environmental Policy and Sustainability Management MS, International Affairs MA/MS, Media Management MS/Graduate Certificate, Media Studies MA, Nonprofit Management MS, Organization Development Graduate Certificate, Organizational Change Management MS, Public and Urban Policy PhD, Teaching English to Speakers of Other Languages (TESOL) MA, and Urban Policy Analysis and Management MS.